 Many of the towns make for great locations for Powys short breaks and days out exploring.
 Montgomery, Rhayader, Newtown, and Welshpool all have flourishing hearts, with excellent independent stores and boutiques to wander around, and some great restaurants and cafes to eat in, try the Corn Store in Welshpool or The Checkers in Montgomery for a great meal out, or pop into The Old Swan Tea Rooms in Rhayader for an amazing choice of cakes and pastries for an afternoon treat.

-Whether you visit Mid Wales on a short break or a walking holiday or simply to explore an area that is new to you, you’ll be surprised at how much there is to see and do here.
+Whether you visit Mid Wales on a short break or simply to explore an area that is new to you, you’ll be surprised at how much there is to see and do here.
 Escape to the countryside for rest and relaxation or throw yourself headlong into an adventure-packed holiday in the great outdoors - whatever Mid Wales accommodation in Powys you choose, you will receive the warmest of welcomes.

 Since 1999 Wales Tourists Online has been providing guests with the means to find their ideal holiday in Wales.
 From B&Bs to campsites, hotels to cottages, we have a superb choice of stunning accommodation throughout Wales.